Job Market Paper

 Finalist, AQR Fellowship Award for Research Excellence, 2022

-Conferences and Seminars: Western Finance Association* (WFA) 2024, NBER Law and Economics Meeting 2024, CLS-LawFin Workshop 2024, American Finance Association (AFA) 2024, Copenhagen Business School, HEC Paris, HKU Business School, HKUST, INSEAD, Kelley School of Business, LSE, Michigan Ross, NUS, Rutgers Business School, UBC Sauder School of Business, University of Wisconsin-Madison, USC Marshall, UVA Darden, UW Foster School of Business, Warwick Business School, Wharton, European Finance Association (EFA) 2023, Northern Finance Association (NFA) 2022, Financial Management Association (FMA Europe) 2022, German Finance Association (DGF) 2022, Corporate Restructuring and Insolvency Seminar, Midwest Finance Association (MFA) 2023, Transatlantic Doctoral Conference 2022, London Business School Alumni Workshop 2022, Nova Finance Final Countdown 2022, HEC Paris Finance Workshop 2022
+Conferences and Seminars: American Law & Economics Association* (ALEA) 2025, Western Finance Association (WFA) 2024, NBER Law and Economics Meeting 2024, CLS-LawFin Workshop 2024, American Finance Association (AFA) 2024, Copenhagen Business School, HEC Paris, HKU Business School, HKUST, INSEAD, Kelley School of Business, LSE, Michigan Ross, NUS, Rutgers Business School, UBC Sauder School of Business, University of Wisconsin-Madison, USC Marshall, UVA Darden, UW Foster School of Business, Warwick Business School, Wharton, European Finance Association (EFA) 2023, Northern Finance Association (NFA) 2022, Financial Management Association (FMA Europe) 2022, German Finance Association (DGF) 2022, Corporate Restructuring and Insolvency Seminar, Midwest Finance Association (MFA) 2023, Transatlantic Doctoral Conference 2022, London Business School Alumni Workshop 2022, Nova Finance Final Countdown 2022, HEC Paris Finance Workshop 2022